adrynalean/ThreadIt/README.md

    - Report other users.
 As a moderator, you have the option to ignore the report, block the user, or delete the post.

 9. **Statistics**:
-   - View various statistics related to the subgreddit and user activity.
+   - View various statistics related to the subthreadit and user activity.

 10. **Dependencies**:
     - Some libraries may need to be installed, such as `bcrypt` and `jsonwebtoken`.